-As a volcanic island the topography of Reunion is unique and craggy, with the island’s three cirques Salazie, Cilaos and Mafate each attracting travellers to their own distinctive natural formations.
-Created by Piton des Neiges, the volcano that gave birth to Reunion Island and further shaped by centuries of erosion, they appear as natural amphitheaters.
-All are worth visiting, yet a guided hike to one of the villages inside the Cirque de Mafate that is only accessible only by foot, is highly recommended.
+As a volcanic island, the topography of Reunion is unique and craggy, with the island’s three cirques Salazie, Cilaos and Mafate each attracting travellers to their own distinctive natural formations.
+Created by Piton des Neiges, the volcano that gave birth to Reunion Island and further shaped by centuries of erosion, they appear as natural amphitheatres.
+All are worth visiting, yet a guided hike to one of the villages inside the Cirque de Mafate that is only accessible only by foot is highly recommended.

 If you’re looking for nail-biting excitement while on your Reunion Island holiday, you certainly won’t be disappointed.
 This is the active travellers mecca and thanks to the compact size of the island, you can choose to do more than one per day.Among the options are hang gliding, paragliding, kayaking and rafting.
 Also the ever more popular canyoning down the Riviere de Roche on the northeast coast near the town of St. Benoit.
 Here the river has carved old lava flow into a canyon, with high walls on each side and tranquil pools interspersed with rapids and waterfalls that you can cascade down.

 Ocean sports include boating with the choice of catamarans and luxury yachts for rent.
 If you prefer, climb aboard a jet ski or try your hand at water skiing or windsurfing.
-Most avid hikers would view Reunion Island as a premiere destination for their favorite activity, with many guided and self guided trails laid out across the fascinating terrain, well marked to match your level of fitness.
+Most avid hikers would view Reunion Island as a premier destination for their favourite activity, with many guided and self-guided trails laid out across the fascinating terrain, well-marked to match your level of fitness.

 Take to the skies